hoytpr/Lacto_genome/plasmid1ab.md

 These Bandage node names were used to extract Plasmid-1ab reads from the total reads.
 Below we show some of the command-line scripts used to extract the nodes shown from the bandage image, and then recover the names and assemble the reads that make up Plasmid-1ab.
 The process is essentially the same as on the [metadata page](/metadata.md) and [scripts #15 and #16 on the scripts](/scripts.md#scr15) page.
-Because the re-assembled plasmid did not appear as contiguous sequences when using Blast+ on the NCBI "nt" database (some fragments did show up).
-As such we believe this plasmid (or plasmids) is "novel", or not previously described.
+Because the re-assembled plasmid did not appear as contiguous sequences when using Blast+ on the NCBI "nt" database (some fragments did show up), we believe this plasmid (or plasmids) is "novel", *i.e.* not previously described.

 ```